top of page

 A short film by Leah Temper and Claudia Medina giving an overview of degrowth

-Based on the history of social movements and an assessent of the world's current situation, this article (part of a larger series of articles on the globalisation of social movements) calls us to action and outlines how a movement of movements might just be possible.
+Read Valentine Moghadam's piece on the history of social movements and an assessment of the world's current situation.
+Her article (part of a larger series of articles on the globalisation of social movements) calls us to action and outlines how a movement of movements might just be possible.

 The New Economics Foundation has been arguing for a shorter wroking week for years.
 Check out their website for an array of different resources on the topic, and their book Time On Our Side.